jlewicki/tree_state_router/README.md

 active in the state tree, `TreeStateRouter` will call the builder from the route to obtain the `Widget` that displays the state, and place it on top of the navigation stack.

-The builder function is provided a `TreeStateRoutingContext` that may be used to post messages to the state machine in response to user input.
+The builder function is provided a `StateRoutingContext` that may be used to post messages to the state machine in response to user input.

 For example: